 No one has immediate access to student files except staff from Disability Resources.

-- Any information regarding a disability gained shall be considered confidential and shall be shared with others within the institution only when there is a compelling reason.
+- Any information regarding a disability shall be considered confidential and shall be shared with others within the institution only when there is a compelling reason.
 University faculty and staff do not have a right or need to access diagnostic or other information regarding a student’s disability; they only need to know what accommodations are necessary or appropriate to meet the student’s disability-related needs.
-To protect confidentiality by assuring limited access, all disability-related information must be filed within the Disability Services Office.
+To protect confidentiality by assuring limited access, all disability-related information must be filed within the Student Disability Resources Office.

 A student may give written authorization for the release of information